Because our science is life changing

 Radiopharmaceuticals are an essential component of nuclear medicine, harnessing the power of radioactive isotopes to advance precision diagnostic imaging and targeted therapeutics.

-Radiodiagnostics administer radiotracers that localize in targeted tissue and, when used in conjunction with an imaging modality like positron emission tomography (PET), can help physicians diagnose, stage, and monitor disease.1
+Radiotracers are administered to localize in targeted tissue and, when paired with PET imaging, help physicians diagnose, stage and monitor disease.1

-Radiotherapeutics combine targeting molecules, which seek out and bind to cancer cells, and radioisotopes to deliver a high dose of radiation to these cells while minimizing damage to healthy tissue.2
+These therapies use targeting molecules that bind to cancer cells and deliver high doses of radiation while limiting damage to surrounding healthy tissue.2

 At Lantheus, we are investigating several early- and late-stage innovative radiodiagnostic and radiotherapeutic candidates across our core disease areas of oncology and neurology.